 How to Prevent Dental Emergencies

-Some dentistry emergencies cannot be prevented, but there are some steps you can take to reduce your risk for dental emergency, including:
+Some dentistry emergencies cannot be prevented, but there are some steps you can take to reduce your risk for a dental emergency, including:

 - Brush your teeth for two minutes at a time, twice a day, using fluoridated toothpaste.